FieldCamp

 Setting Up Auto-Pay

 Navigate to the recurring job you want to configure.
+For multi-day work, see Multi-Day Jobs.

 Go to the Invoicing section and click Configure Recurring Invoices.
 Select how you want to group and invoice visits (per visit, weekly, monthly, annual, or custom).

-In the Payment Collection section, select Automatically Deduct Payments instead of "Just Make the Invoice."
+In the Payment Collection section, select Automatically Deduct Payments instead of "Just Make the Invoice".

-4. If no default card exists, add one or ask the client to add theirs.
+Open the client profile, go to Payment Methods, and confirm a card is marked as Default.
+If no default exists, add one or invite the client to add theirs.

-When a Payment Fails
+When a Payment Fails: Retry Behavior

 payment failure workflow

-What Happens
+What Happens on a Failed Attempt

 payment failed logic